 Either spouse can file a motion for attorneys’ fees and costs at any time during the divorce proceedings, and the courts can “augment or modify” awards for attorneys’ fees and costs through and after the conclusion of any divorce-related appeals.

 The California Family Code also includes a provision for non-need-based payment of legal expenses.
 Under Section 271, a court may order payment of legal fees and costs as a sanction for instigating legal proceedings that, “frustrate the policy of the law to promote settlement of litigation and, where possible, to reduce the cost of litigation by encouraging cooperation between the parties and attorneys.”
 When one spouse seeks sanctions under Section 271, the other has the opportunity to respond and oppose the motion before any legal fees or costs are awarded.
 Awards under Section 271 must be paid out of the paying spouse’s separate property or his or her share of joint assets (or “community property”).

 Speak with North County and Downtown San Diego Divorce Lawyer Richard M. Renkin

-If you are preparing for a divorce and would like to discuss your situation with an attorney, we encourage you to contact us for a confidential initial consultation.
-To request an appointment with North County and Downtown San Diego, CA, divorce lawyer and Certified Family Law Specialist Richard M. Renkin, please call (888) 837-3564 or inquire online today.
+If you are preparing for a divorce and would like to discuss your situation with an attorney, we encourage you to contact us for a confidential initial case evaluation.
+To request an appointment with North County and Downtown San Diego, CA, divorce lawyer and Certified Family Law Specialist Richard M. Renkin, please call 619-299-7100 or inquire online today.